IBM-Cloud/logistics-wizard-kubernetes/README.md

 ## Deploy the toolchain in IBM Bluemix

-1. Ensure you have a [GitHub](https://github.com/) account.

-1. Ensure you have a [Bluemix](https://ibm.com/bluemix) account.

-1. Ensure you have 2GB of free memory and space for 4 additional services in your Bluemix organization.
+1. Ensure you have 1GB of free memory and space for 4 additional services in your Bluemix organization.

 1. It is recommended to create a new space named `logistics-wizard-kube` in your Bluemix organization.
 This helps grouping the apps and services together in the console.